sahat/jsrecipes/posts/backend/beginner/string-manipulation.md

 **Real-world Example:** Consider this website for example.
 The post you are reading right now is titled *String Manipulation*, but I can't use that string for URL (well, technically I could, but it would look pretty ugly as *String%20Manipulation*).
-Instead I use the slugified version - *string-manipulation*, which works really nicely in browsers.
+Instead I use the sluggified version - *string-manipulation*, which works really nicely in browsers.
 No matter how weird or complex a title may be, sluggified string would always be simple and contain only dashes instead of punctuation and special characters.